sbabic/swupdate/doc/source/delta-update.rst

 Specific ad-hoc delta updates mechanisms can be realized when the nature of the updated files is the same.
-It is always possible with SWUpdate to install single files, but coherency and compatibility with the runningsoftware must be guaranteed by the integratot / manufacturer.
+It is always possible with SWUpdate to install single files, but coherency and compatibility with the running software must be guaranteed by the integrator / manufacturer.
 This is not covered here: the scope is to get an efficient and content unaware *delta* mechanism, that can upgrade in differential mode two arbitrary images, without any previous knowledge about what they content.